Koreans in Spain: Demography and distribution

 2006 statistics from Spain's Instituto Nacional de Estadística showed 2,873 registered residents of Spain born in South Korea, of whom 514 held Spanish nationality, while 2,359 held other nationalities.
 Among Spanish nationals, men outnumbered women by a ratio of 1.3:1, which was almost exactly reversed among non-Spanish nationals.
 Between 1980 and 2004, a total of 696 people originally holding South Korean nationality became Spanish citizens.
 South Korea's Ministry of Foreign Affairs and Trade, whose statistics are based largely on registrations with consulates and count locally born persons of Korean descent as well as South Korean-born individuals, recorded a somewhat higher count of 3,769 individuals in 2005; of those, 2,538 resided in, with another 1,231 in Las Palmas.
-This made Koreans in Spain the fifth-largest Korean diaspora population in Western Europe, behind Koreans in the United Kingdom, Koreans in Germany, Koreans in France, and Koreans in Italy.
+This made Koreans in Spain the fifth-largest Korean diaspora population in Western Europe, behind British Koreans, Koreans in Germany, Koreans in France, and Koreans in Italy.

 The most recent statistics of the South Korean government, issued in July 2011, show only slight growth compared to the 2005 statistics.
 Of the 4,080 Koreans recorded as living in Spain, 929 had Spanish citizenship, 2,108 had permanent residence, 216 were on student visas, and the remaining 727 had other kinds of visas.